-Whether you are an avid naturist looking for a place to express yourself, or someone hoping not to have to sacrifice intimate privacy in order to go swimming, knowing a bit about the culture of nudity in Iceland can help prepare you for your travels.
+Whether you are an avid naturist looking for a place to express yourself or someone hoping not to have to sacrifice intimate privacy to go swimming, knowing a bit about the culture of nudity in Iceland can help prepare you for your travels.

 Photo from The Golden Circle & Fontana Geothermal Baths

-Shy travellers face both a blessing and a curse when it comes to nudity and swimming pools in Iceland.
+Shy travelers face both a blessing and a curse when it comes to nudity and swimming pools in Iceland.

 On the one hand, swimsuits are mandatory in all public pools (not including bikini tops), so you don’t need to worry about getting flashed while you’re trying to relax.

-On the other hand, you are obligated to shower and wash your naked body before you enter the pool.
+On the other hand, you are obligated to shower and wash your naked body before entering the pool.